A minimal wake-vortex model explains formation flight of flapping birds: Discussion

-In summary, the model's limitations follow directly from its intended level of abstraction.
-It neglects time dependence of birds' weight, body aerodynamics, viscous wake decay, detailed vortex deformation, wing flexibility, feather-scale effects, and non-aerodynamic biological drivers such as social spacing preferences \cite{fernandez2004visual}.
-Changes in profile drag associated with modified kinematics are not modeled explicitly, and the wake is represented by idealized vortex structures sampled at discrete stroke phases.
-These simplifications may contribute to quantitative discrepancies with field measurements, such as the reported difference in predicted streamwise spacing, and likely lead to some overestimation of wake benefits.
-Even with these limitations, this new framework fills a methodological gap between overly simplistic fixed-wing analogies and inaccessibly complex high-fidelity simulations.
-We provide a tractable, physics-based model that connects wake structure, force fields, energetic costs, and wing kinematics -- thus establishing a platform for future extensions that can incorporate finer temporal resolution within the stroke, more realistic wake evolution and decay, body and viscous effects, direct prediction of optimal flight speed, or even behavioral flock dynamics such as leader switching \cite{voelkl2015matching}.
+However, even with these limitations, this new framework fills a methodological gap between overly simplistic fixed-wing analogies and inaccessibly complex high-fidelity simulations.
+We provide a tractable, physics-based model that connects wake structure, force fields, energetic costs, and wing kinematics -- thus establishing a platform for future extensions that can incorporate finer temporal resolution within the stroke, more realistic wake evolution and decay, body and viscous effects, direct prediction of optimal flight speed, or even behavioral flock dynamics such as leader switching.
+The model presented here may thus be viewed as a minimal, foundational framework: it captures the essential physics of a two-bird aerodynamic interaction, as evidenced by its agreement with empirical observations, and can be readily extended to address more complex aspects of formation flight, such as the evolution of optimal configurations and flight speeds over time, the organization and stability of multi-tiered flocks, and parametric comparisons across avian species.